Philipinho/Simple-PHP-Blog/README.md

 # Simple-PHP-Blog
 Simple blog system for personal development using procedural PHP and MySQLi.
-It allows you to create, edit, delete posts to get you started on your journey
+It allows you to create, edit, delete posts to get you started on your journey.
+If you are building your own from scratch this will give the head start that you need.

 For educational purposes only.
+** Security is not guaranteed with this system, best efforts have been made to make it secure **

 Setup
 ===